siduction/sidu-manual/data/en/0522-lamp-sql_en.md

 journalctl -f -u mariadb.service
 ~~~

-In addition, one switches on the logging of sql actions in the MariDB CLI like this:
+In addition, you can switch on the logging of sql actions in the MariDB CLI like this:

 ~~~
 MariaDB [(none)]> SET GLOBAL general_log=1;
 ~~~

-This creates a log file with the pattern *\<host\>.log* in the directory */var/lib/mysql/*.
+This creates a log file with the pattern *\<host\>.log* in the directory **/var/lib/mysql/**.
-**Caution**: This is an absolute performance killer and only meant to monitor atkions in the short term.
+**Caution**: This is an absolute performance killer and only meant to monitor actions in the short term.

 ### Sources MariaDB